alexellis/derek/USER_GUIDE.md

  - comments
 ```

 This file enables Derek usage for `rgee0` and `alexellis`, it also turns on all features available.
 If you specifically do not want the commenting or `dco_check` feature then comment out the line or remove it from your file.
-At least one feature is required to be of use.
+At least one feature is required for Derek to be of use.

 ### Notes on usage